kaitlyn-kottlowski-sc/kaitlynkottlowski-cis320report/source/first/index.rst

 AngularJS and Angular2+.

-Something that cannot be easily implemented in AngularJS is a search engine withing a Single Page Application (SPA).
-Although Angular2+ has an easier time creating it. [#f12]_ Also, Angular2+ is considered to be more well-defined, some things can be done in multiple ways.
+Something that cannot be easily implemented in AngularJS is a search engine within a Single Page Application (SPA), although Angular2+ has an easier time creating it. [#f12]_ Also, Angular2+ is considered to be more well-defined, some things can be done in multiple ways.
 Similarly, the syntax of Angular2+ is said to be simpler than AngularJS. [#f12]_ When it comes to the